TiaLow/learning-journal/revisions-and-cloud.md

-# Revisions and the Cloud - Day 3 reading notes
+# Revisions and the Cloud - 03 reading notes

 ## Lab 03 Takeaways
 - make sure to always ACP!